telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

 By the way, the "P1.P11" in the q-expression would be expanded to something like "https://uri=etsi=org/ngsi-ld/default-context/P1.https://uri=etsi=org/ngsi-ld/default-context/P11", if the Core context were used.
 And yes, it looks ugly, but it works :)

-### Entity Creation Example 1 - with user context in payload
+### Entity Creation Example 2 - with a user context in the payload
-Now let's play a little with expansion, by using our own context that tries to overload the Core context (which is not possible, as you will see).
+Now let's play a little with expansions, by using our own context that tries to overload the Core context (which is not possible, as you will see).
 We will create our own context, defining:
-* status (that is also part of the Core context and thus cannot ve overloaded)
+* status (that is part of the Core context and thus cannot ve overloaded)
-* state  (that is *not* part of the Core context, only our user-defined context)
+* state  (that is *not* part of the Core context)

+The entity to be created will contain three attribute, one for each type of expansion:
+* status (expanded according to the core context)
+* state  (expanded according to the user context)
+* state2 (expanded according to the default URL)

 ```bash
 payload='{
   "@context": {